Omerr/research-guide/chapters/02 - Part 2 - Research for Product/06-drawing-backwards.md

 Another thing we got from this "exercise", was to have a concrete example where we could ask ourselves - what would be the way to get to this document?

 For example, we saw that we listed many conditions.
 That made us realize we would need to:

-1. Find conditions
+1. Find conditions.
-2. Filter out business-related conditions
+2. Filter out business-related conditions.
 3. Explain the condition in a document.

 Since we are drawing backwards here, we would tackle (3) before we tackle (2), and we would tackle (2) before tackling (1).
 Why is that?
 Because we have to solve (3) in order to get to our goal - a document with the biggest possible impact.